Each year, we sit down for a spin through some of the most sought-after beers in the world. Literally! The world.

 That’s the main takeaway from this year’s tasting event.
 Goose’s rules.
 Goose’s invite list.
 More than the quality of this year’s beers.
-More than the quantity of barrel-focused offerings, more than the continued existence of the Goose Clybourn brewpub bar.
+More than the quantity of barrel-focused offerings for the Bourbon County Stout 2019 lineup.
+More than the continued existence of the Goose Clybourn brewpub bar.
 Their dime, their dance floor.

 As we learned recently, the room full of beer media types, journalists, marketing team members and other various was short one individual that’s usually on hand for these types of things — Chicago Tribune’s beer writer, Josh Noel.
 At the time we figured that he had already taken a swing at the beers and would be posting his piece bright and early the morning after the rest of us had a chance to try ’em.

 But no!
 Goose decided that Noel was persona non grata this year, for a variety of reasons that were all documented on Twitter relating to his coverage about the brewery and their parent, Anheuser-Busch.
 Basically, some people there were tired of his reporting on their business, and didn’t want him to have the access that he’d previously been privy to.

 (He already got some of those beers anyways, thanks to Prop Day.)

 Part of the reason that Goose Island has the success that it does with BCS (in our biased opinion) is the way that no matter who’s the president, no matter who’s the PR company working with them that year — they’ve built and maintained a solid drumbeat of press for every release over the last half decade.